mohith-jagalmohanan/Solstice-Submission/README.md

 2. Use ingest/ endpoint to ingest files
 3. Use query/ endpoint to ask query.
 Invoke endpoint by sending payload with "query" as key and question (string) as value
 4. Ctrl+C for closing the server session
+5. Some queries to try out:
+    - When was Gandhiji assassinated
+    - Who was Elon Musk's father?
+    - Where was Einstein born?

+## Improvements to be made

+### API-level changes:
+1. Have a file upload API for document ingestion.
+This is more useful from a user experience point of view

+### Automated Testing:
+Ideally I would want to test out the system in the following manner:
+1. Given a set of documents chunked and persisted (ingested), annotate a relevance set (of chunks) for each query.
+Since I do not want to miss out on unwanted information relevant to the query, I would measure Recall@k and ideally optimize for this
+2. For the final generation of response for the given query, I would use a BLEU score/ROUGE score (ideally BLEU to focus on precision of generation)

+### Chat feature:
+1. Current system does not allow chat functionality as previous context is lost.
+2. Storing chat functionality might invoke new challenges like:
+    - Having to summarize older context information to save context window
+    - Having to rephrase current query with information from previous chats and previous retrieval responses
+    - Ideally an agentic RAG system is good to handle such interactions, if enough context length is available

+### Using better LLM:
+1. Currently I am using one of the smallest opensource LLMs available (Gemma3 1Billion model).
+This was a conscious choice for this project because:
+    - On working with the Gemma3 1 billion model, I realized that this model has very less "knowledge".
+For example if I ask (without relevant context) about who Elon Musk's father is, it would hallucinate.
+If my system is giving the right ansswer, it is proof that the correct context has been picked
+    - The model inference is very fast even on a laptop

+However going forward, it is better to use a bigger model